Work In Progress

 Capping problem gambling in NZ: The effectiveness of local government policy intervention

 Team: Christopher Erwin (NZWRI, AUT); Alexandra Turcu (NZWRI, AUT); Gail Pacheco (NZWRI, AUT); Kirdan Lees (Sense Partners).

-Description: This research aims to analyse the effects of the 'sinking lid' policy on the availability of Class 4 gambling machines and associated gambling behaviour.
-Sinking lid regulation prevents granting or transferring pokie machine licences to new venues and is a key local government policy instrument used across NZ communities.
-The policy is aimed at reducing gambling-related harm.
-This research exploits both geographic and time variation in gambling policy to assess its impact on gaming machine and venue availability, as well as gambling expenditure.
+Description: This research aims to analyse the effects of Class 4 gambling policies on the availability of non-casino gambling machines and associated gambling behaviour.
+Class 4 gambling policies are local government instruments used across NZ communities to restrict or lower the number of gambling machines or venues.
+The policies are aimed at reducing gambling-related harm.
+This research exploits both geographic and time variation in gambling policies to assess its impact on gambling machine and venue availability, as well as gambling expenditure.

 Timeframe: July 2019 - November 2020

 Ngā Pae o te Māramatanga